zpp-2021-telemetry/java-driver/README.md

 library for Apache Cassandra (2.1+) and using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

+The Scylla Java Driver is a fork from [DataStax Java Driver](https://github.com/datastax/java-driver), including some non-breaking changes for Scylla optimization, with more updates planned.

 **Features:**

 * Like all Scylla Drivers, the Scylla Java Driver is **Shard Aware** and contains extensions for a ``tokenAwareHostPolicy`` supported by Scylla 2.3 and onwards.